ethereum/portal-network-specs/roadmaps.md

 We recognise the lack of tools for our quantitative research.
 Here is a short list (when it becomes longer and more specific, please take it into a separate document):

- * Simulators of peer to peer networks to validate hypotheses on data propagation
+### 1. Simulators of peer to peer networks to validate hypotheses on data propagation
+These simulators need to abstract away most of the implementation details, and only exhibit features required for the research tasks at hand.
+This is different from emulators where the real Ethereum implementations are used.
+Simulators need to be performant enough to explore long timelines and large networks.
+They also need to include means of generating network topologies that are either naturally occuring, or those that potentially break some desirable properties.
- * Benchmarks that compute suitable parameters for the p2p simulators (latency of propagation, processing times, etc.)
+### 2. Benchmarks that compute suitable parameters for the p2p simulators (latency of propagation, processing times, etc.)
+Various implementations (go-ethereum, parity, nethermind, besu, turbo-geth, etc.) have different performance characteristics when it comes to relaying blocks, transactions, and, in the future, block witnesses.
+These performance characteristics need to be taken into account when running network simulators.
- * Emulators of large state, reorgs, and various contract activity
+### 3. Emulators of large state, reorgs, and various contract activity
+In order to exercise functionality like block witnesses generation, witness propagation, transaction propagation, and others, without deploying implementations on the mainnet, emulators can be used.
+This could be programs that emulate peers and are capable of serving large states, and generating the blocks with various levels of activity.
+For example, these would be able to cause very large witnesses to be generated, or cause deep reorgs.

- * EVM semantics for producting formalised proposals on the gas pricing changes.
+### 4. EVM semantics for producting formalised proposals on the gas pricing changes.
 Secondary benefits are white-box fuzzing of smart contracts, creation of high-coverage "super-tests"

 ## Research roadmap